DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-11-07-completable-future-internals.md

 }
 {% endhighlight %}

-What happens if we want to execute a task once its dependant task is completed?
+Though, if we want to execute multiple related/dependant tasks one after another, the flow is not completely asynchronous.
+It is because the future.get method (which is used to wait for a task to be completed) is a blocking operation.

 {% highlight java %}
 List<Future> companies = new ArrayList<Future>();